Suorama/applied_collected_information/README.md

 # applied_collected_information
 Mainly notes to me about 3D printing hardware

+I do not plan to make this place to all inclusive site how to use MCU:s.
+I just collect things and mark those up to remember.
+Also I try mark up what I do with my founds...

 Klipper helps me to use almost any 3D printing motherboard to almost anything.
 Not may need to buy faster or fancier MB´s, exept if your arsenal does not include enough driver spaces or other I/O points.
 Or you just want...